vlad221/VoronoiDiagram/README.md

 Hey, i uploaded a little modified and updated version from this guy.

 All credits go to him.
 Feel free to use it and improve it.

+Just copy and install the folder into the plugins section of your project.